freetonik/rakhim.org/content/blog/office-hours.md

 Book your meeting at [calendly.com/rakhim](https://calendly.com/rakhim).
 Payment is processed there, along with the booking.
 Email me at [contact@rakhim.org](mailto:contact@rakhim.org) if you have any questions.

+UPD (2.7.2019): the office hours experiments is concluded.
+Thank you!

 ## Testimonials {#testimonials}